marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 This is the second post in my automata series.
 You can find the companion code for this post [here][impl].

-Upfront I want to say that this post will be long, and I have a few reasons for this.
-I'm going to be explicit about each part of the implementation concerning automata, even if I run the risk of covering info and detail that you, the reader may already know.
+Upfront I want to say that this post will be long, with reason.

+I'm going to be explicit about each part of the implementation, even if I run the risk of covering info and detail that you may already know.
+If you feel confident in your Python reading skills, then consider jumping to reading the code.
+Understanding of the code may be better served without all this prose.

 Also, I want to continue looking at formal definitions throughout to establish the similarities and translations between formal language and code.
+Do read the post if you are interested in these parallels.

 **Audience Assumptions:** awareness of the concepts behind Position automata, or has read [part 1][part-1] of this series.
 Some Python reading skills.